ancientml/ml4al-2024/call-for-papers.md

 Supplementary material (e.g., code, data, audio/visual material, etc.) is suggested to be uploaded on a repository, anonymously, and linked to the paper.

+To submit directly your work, use [this OpenReview venue](https://openreview.net/group?id=aclweb.org/ACL/2024/Workshop/ML4AL) and *do not commit* any ARR submission.
+To commit your ARR paper, use [this ARR Commitment venue](https://openreview.net/group?id=aclweb.org/ACL/2024/Workshop/ML4AL_ARR_Commitment) and *do not submit* your work directly.
+Please note also that new OpenReview profiles created without an institutional email will go through a moderation process that can take up to two weeks while new profiles created with an institutional email will be activated *automatically*.

 ---